Dětřichov u Moravské Třebové

 Dětřichov u Moravské Třebové (Dittersdorf) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 200 inhabitants.

 Dětřichov u Moravské Třebové lies approximately 19 km east of Svitavy, 74 km east of Pardubice, and 169 km east of Prague.

 History

 The first written mention of Dětřichov u Moravské Třebové is from 1321.
 The originally Slavic settlement was gradually settled by Germans.

-During the World War II, the municipality was annexed by Nazi Germany.
+During World War II, the municipality was annexed by Nazi Germany.
 A small concentration camp for pregnant forced laborers was established there.
 After the war, the German population was expelled.